Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 ---

+Before getting into the implementation details of a multi-app solution, the components the solution consists of should be defined.

+- *An Instance*: When talking about instances is an application-context, these are unique pieces of data that describes details about the particular session going on in the application.
+The data includes information on who is filling in the data and what the data is.
+- *An "original" application*: This will be an application that acts as a regular Altinn application which means end-users will interact with it.
+While filling in the form they will be working on their own private instance.
+However it will differentiate from other Altinn apps since the service owner have customized it to include actions that trigger a POST API call to another application.
+This POST API call will create a new instance of the _receiver_ application.
+- *A "receiving" application*: This will be an application that may have multiple purposes, but it's main purpose will be to receive and handle some data from the other application and automatically create a new instance using this data for a given instance owner.
+This application will differentiate from other Altinn apps since instances are created by triggers in another application.

+This guide takes you through a multi-app solution consisting of two apps, but the concept can be extended to contain several "original" and "receiving" applications.

 Before continue reading these guidelines, please consider if a multi-app solution is what you need to fulfill the purpose of your form(s).